KommuSoft/jahmm/README.md

 The author of this repository is Willem Van Onsem <Willem.VanOnsem@cs.kuleuven.be>
-this version aims to improve speed and enables the use of more sophisticated hidden markov models like the Input-Output Hidden Markov Model (IOHMM)
+this version aims to improve speed and enables the use of more sophisticated hidden markov models like the Input-Output Hidden Markov Model (IOHMM).
+Furthermore decision trees are implemented in the `jadetree` package.